Francis R. Byers

-Francis R. Byers (1920-1993) was a member of the Wisconsin State Assembly.
+Francis R. Byers (March 30, 1920 – March 11, 1993) was an American businessman, journalist, and Republican politician from Waupaca County, Wisconsin.
+He served 10 terms in the Wisconsin State Assembly, representing the Waupaca area from 1969 through 1989.

 Biography

 Byers was born on March 30, 1920, in Marion, Wisconsin.
 He graduated from the University of Wisconsin–Madison, and died on March 11, 1993, in Marion.
 During World War II, he served in the United States Navy.
 He was awarded the Purple Heart.

 Political career

 Byers was a member of the Assembly from 1969 to 1989 sessions.
 He was a Republican.
 Byers was succeeded by William Lorge.